 The City of Warrnambool Eisteddfod Society Committee Inc. now regularly provides the opportunity for more than a thousand young people to perform in the disciplines of speech and drama, music, dance, debating and calisthenics.
 Special features of the Eisteddfod are the opportunities to compete offered to senior vocalists in the City of Warrnambool Aria Competition and the 6 days of competition for dancers of various genres.

 While the Eisteddfod has been a festival of performance and competition since its inception, it is equally a festival of community.
 The competitors are celebrated on the day of their performance but working to support these young people and to provide them with the opportunity for professional adjudication in their chosen performing arts discipline are the Committee, the convenors, the adjudicators, teachers, parents, volunteers and friends.
-It is the cooperation and work of these people that enable the annual staging of 40 days of competition across the seven disciplines.
+It is the cooperation and work of these people that enable the annual staging of up to 40 days of competition across the seven disciplines.

 The Gwen & Edna Jones Foundation, the R & J Uebergang Foundation and the Alan Lane Foundation with Creative Victoria are the primary sponsors of the Eisteddfod.
 In addition to these sponsors, the Eisteddfod is supported by the Rotary Clubs of Warrnambool and by an enormous number of local individuals, businesses and schools.
 Without the financial support of these sponsors, the Eisteddfod could not take place.